- What is a job offer letter?

 Use the acceptance letter to recap the designation, remuneration, and perks offered by the organization.

-In case you received an offer letter or email with all the details, just focus on asking things you are unsure of instead of reiterating the official offer.
+In case you received a job offer letter or email with all the details, just focus on asking things you are unsure of instead of reiterating the official offer.

 Proofread, check, edit, repeat

-An acceptance letter is a very important document as it is the first official communication between the employer and employee.
+An job offer letter is a very important document as it is the first official communication between the employer and employee.

 Errors and unprofessional formatting may reflect a lack of attention, hampering your first impression.